a healthy world

 in responding to public health crises.
 She specializes in outbreak response and pandemic infection control and currently leads COVID-19 response at a Seattle non-profit.
 Dr. Phillips is experienced with Lean Startup, best practices for survey research, data analysis and interpretation, as well as helping clients with study design and study limitations.

-She founded Data-Driven LLC to offer part-time epidemiologic consulting with an emphasis on mitigating the risk of COVID-19 transmission.
+She founded Data-Driven LLC to offer epidemiologic consulting with an emphasis on mitigating the risk of COVID-19 transmission.
 She is passionate about using epidemiologic methods to deconstruct problems, test solutions and interpret findings.
 And specializes in helping individuals and organizations assess and mitigate risk as they plan to return-to-work, while ensuring accurate and up-to-date science to inform actions.
 Dr. Phillips brings clarity and equanimity to common anxieties around COVID-19.
 She is adept at communicating with a wide range of audiences from low-wage workers or C-level executives.

 Data-Driven LLC specializes in helping clients.
 Whether that is addressing cancer screening disparities in under-served populations or ensuring that COVID-19 response is agile and based on the best available science.
 Dr. Phillips has deep experience in epidemiology, infection control, Lean Startup, best practices for survey research, study design, data analysis and the interpretation and application of research findings.